jaeksoft/opensearchserver-php-client/README.md

 * **field(string $name)**: name of field on which base deletion.
 * **value(string $value)**: value of the field to delete.
 * **values(array $values)**: helper method.
 Call `value()` for each item in array.

-# TODO

-* Factory to work with responses and get easy access to different type of results (loop through search results, ...).
-* Register repository on packagist.

 ===========================